Point vortices on the sphere: stability of relative equilibria: A ring with a polar vortex:

-where $a=(3\cos\theta_0-1)(1+\cos\theta_0)^2$ as in Theorem \ref{ring+pole/stab}.
-These results are illustrated in Figure \ref{CRp1}.
-Notice that a polar vortex \emph{destabilizes} a 3-ring if either the polar vortex is in the same hemisphere as the ring and has a sufficiently strong vorticity of the same sign as the ring, or the polar vortex has the opposite sign vorticity and the ring lies in an interval containing $\theta_0 = 2\pi/3$ that grows as the magnitude of the polar vorticity increases.
-Outside these regions there is a patchwork of regimes in which the relative equilibrium is either Lyapunov stable or elliptic.
+\begin{itemize} \item Notice that a polar vortex \emph{destabilizes} a 3-ring if either the polar vortex is in the same hemisphere as the ring and has a sufficiently strong vorticity of the same sign as the ring, or the polar vortex has the opposite sign vorticity and the ring lies in an interval containing $\theta_0 = 2\pi/3$ that grows as the magnitude of the polar vorticity increases.
+These two regions have a vertical asymptote at $\cos\theta_0 = 1/3$ determined by the vanishing of $a$.

+\item Outside these regions there is a patchwork of regimes in which the relative equilibrium is either Lyapounov stable or elliptic.

+\item The relative equilibria with $\mu=0$ have a 2-dimensional symplectic slice, and are all Lyapounov stable.
+The transition point where $\mu=\xi=0$, $\kappa=1$ and $\cos(\theta_0)=-1/3$ corresponds to the stable equilibrium consisting of 4 identical vortices placed at the vertices of a regular tetrahedron \cite{PM98,LMR01,Ku04}.

+\item Comparing this case with the diagram for $n=5$ shows large regions of stability with $\kappa<0$ which are unstable for $n=5$.
+The instability for $n=5$ is due to the $\ell=2$ mode which is absent for $n=3$. \end{itemize}

-\paragraph{Discussion of the case $n=2$} \quad See Figure \ref{CRp1}.
+\paragraph{Discussion of the case $n=2$} See Figure~\ref{fig:CRp2/3}.